 By Tom Maling

 If you are reading this article, chances are you or a loved one has had medical treatment which has not gone to plan.
 We understand the enormous impact this can have, not just in terms of your health, but also your work, relationships and general enjoyment of life.
 We hope that you are able to recover from your injuries.
-We also hope that this article provides you with a greater understand about what medical negligence actually is, and how we could help.
+We also hope that this article provides you with a greater understanding about what medical negligence actually is, and how we can help.

 - There may have been negligence when the doctor does something that a reasonable doctor would not do, including failing to do something.

 - A doctor owes you a duty of care to act reasonably when providing treatment and advice.